Jaxartes/sockptyr/tests/README.txt

         acts as the counterpart to sockptyr_tests_bulk2.c for tests not involving the GUI: it detects sockets, connects to them, and links them.
 Needs inotify.

+    handler_storm_nongui_test.tcl
+        See how fast the Tcl event loop can run, without Tk, by using the "handler-storm" hack.
+        To use: connect another program to ./sockptyr_test_env_l and then close the connection.
+Watch the output.